 Wyndham CEC is committed to training and educating staff and volunteers on child abuse risks because child safety is a shared responsibility.
-This includes a commitment to support all staff to understand the Standards and their application across all Wyndham CEC programs including its Non-School Senior Secondary Program and its RTO Programs.
-Every person involved in Wyndham CEC has an important role in promoting child safety and wellbeing and promptly raising any issues or concerns about a child's safety.
+This includes a commitment to support all staff to understand the Standards and their application across all Wyndham CEC programs.
+Every person involved in Wyndham CEC has an important role in promoting child safety and wellbeing and for promptly raising any issues or concerns about a child's safety.